reactjs/fr.react.dev/content/docs/faq-functions.md

 ### Comment associer une fonction à l'instance d'un composant ? {#how-do-i-bind-a-function-to-a-component-instance}

 Il y'a plusieurs façons de s'assurer que des fonctions ont accès aux attributs du composant comme `this.props` et `this.state`, qui dépendent de la syntaxe que vous utilisez.
-There are several ways to make sure functions have access to component attributes like `this.props` and `this.state`, depending on which syntax and build steps you are using.

 #### Associer la fonction dans le constructeur (ES2015) {#bind-in-constructor-es2015}